Find Affordable College Courses

 Full Writing Studies at Old Dominion University Report

-University of Cincinnati - Main Campus landed the #7 spot in the 2023 rankings for the most popular doctor’s degree writing studies programs.
-Located in the large city of Cincinnati, UC is a public school with a very large student population.
+University of Cincinnati - Main Campus did quite well in this year’s ranking of the most popular places for writing studies students to get a doctor’s degree.
+It came in at #7 on the list.
+Located in the large city of Cincinnati, UC is a public college with a fairly large student population.

 About 67% of the students majoring in writing at the school are women while 33% are male.